JustynaPowala/ToDoList/README.md

 # Introduction
 ToDoList is ASP.NET Core application, built in client-server architecture.
 It allows you to create your own lists with tasks to do.
-The technologies I used are ASP.NET Core, Blazor, & EF.
+The technologies I used are ASP.NET Core, Blazor & EF.

 # How to run the program
 1. You should have .NET 7.0 installed.